 When traveling abroad, safety is of the utmost importance.
 That means being aware of your surroundings and knowing local safe areas, but also having all the pertinent information when it comes to emergency services.

 Emergency Numbers in Italy

-- 12 - Telephone Directory Assistance Number
+- 12: Telephone Directory Assistance

-- 112 - Carabinieri
+- 112: Carabinieri

-- 115 - Fire Department
+- 115: Fire Department

-- 116 - A.C.I.
-(Italian Automobile Club) road assistance.
+- 116: A.C.I.
+(Italian Automobile Club) road assistance

-- 118 - Medical Emergencies
+- 118: Medical Emergencies

-- 1515 - Forest Fires
+- 1515: Forest Fires

 112: The Pan-European Emergency Number

 Like everywhere else in Europe, public phones have virtually disappeared in Italy, but nearly everyone has a mobile phone.
-If you are outside your hotel and don't have a mobile phone, you might have to ask in a shop or even a passer-by, but they'll certainly make an emergency call for you.
+If you are outside your hotel and don't have a mobile phone, you might have to ask a shop or even a passer-by, but they'll certainly make an emergency call for you.

 The functions of the Carabinieri and the Police in Italian society overlap.
 The Carabinieri are a sort of local branch of military police derived from the ancient Corps of the Royal Carabinieri instituted by Vittorio Emanuel in 1814.
 He gave the Carabinieri the dual function of national defense and local policing with special powers and prerogatives.